-This report recommends that Council approve 17 matching grants to the Chinese family clan and benevolent societies (the "Societies") for a total of \$1,160,000 towards critical capital upgrades to buildings owned by the Societies in the Downtown Eastside (DTES).
+This report recommends that Council approve 13 matching grants to the Chinese family clan and benevolent societies (the "Societies"), of which 8 are first-time applicants and 5 are return applicants that previously received matching grants in 2014, for a total of \$927,500 towards critical capital upgrades to buildings owned by the Societies in the Downtown Eastside (DTES).
 The Societies have provided housing, cultural, social, education and recreation services to their communities for over 100 years, and are key partners in Chinatown's revitalisation initiative.
 These grants will assist in the retention of the Societies in the neighbourhood, where they continue to play a vital role in preserving the unique character, cultural identity, and heritage of Vancouver's historic Chinatown.